AJW1301/A-Decoupled-Method-for-Multisig-Spending-and-Shamir-Recovery/docs/wallet-preparation.md

 This model acknowledges **vendor risk** as a real and valid risk.

 Using a single hardware wallet vendor concentrates implementation (including firmware) and supply-chain risk.
 This risk is **not eliminated**, but it is deliberately **managed** rather than avoided.
-In this model, vendor risk is partially mitigated through the use of **strong, user-generated signing passphrases**.
+In this model, vendor risk is partially mitigated through the use of **a strong, user-generated passphrases**.

 The decision to allow a single-vendor setup represents a **conscious trade-off**.
 It accepts residual vendor risk in exchange for meaningful benefits: